Shrine Maidens Dance at Kameido Tenjin

 What are shrine maidens?

 Shrine maidens are Shinto priestesses.
 They were once seen as shamans.
 In modern Japan, they have a different role.
-Now, they perform tasks ranging from cleaning to performing ritual ceremonial Kagura dances.
+Now, they perform tasks ranging from cleaning to performing ceremonial Kagura dances.

 Who performed?

-The group I saw was Sango-no-Miya.
+Sango-no-Miya performed the show.
 They are modern shrine maidens (or Miko in Japanese).
 Their school is near Tokyo Skytree.
 They can teach you the dances even in English.
 Check out their website.

 How was the Kameido Tenjin performance?